abskmj/notes/content/posts/trading-view-charts/bmc-extra-pancake/index.md

 # Important Notes
 - The chart is not integrated with a WebSocket or a live feed as Bitquery.io doesn't provide one.
 Hence, the chart will not update automatically, and you will have to refresh it manually to see the latest data.

+# Looking for a Developer?
+I offer a few services related to TradinView charting libraries at [buymeacoffee.com](https://www.buymeacoffee.com/abskmj/commissions).